larchanjo/poc-kubernetes/README.md

 # Overview
-This is a repository that contains some poc-descriptores like ingress, service, deployment, pod, persistentvolumes etc
+This is a repository that contains some descriptors like ingress, service, deployment, pod, persistentvolumes etc